Can VLMs Detect and Localize Fine-Grained AI-Edited Images?: Abstract

 \section{Abstract}

-Fine-grained edited image detection of localized edits in images is crucial for assessing content authenticity, especially given that modern diffusion models and image editing methods can produce highly realistic manipulations.
-However, this domain faces three challenges: (1) Binary classifiers yield only a global real-or-fake label without providing localization; (2) Traditional computer vision methods often rely on costly pixel-level annotations; and (3) No large-scale, high-quality dataset exists for modern image-editing detection techniques.
-To address these gaps, we develop an automated data‐generation pipeline to create \dataset, the first dedicated benchmark dataset for edited image detection, which includes high‐quality images from diverse editing models and a wide variety of edited objects.
-Based on \dataset, we utilize Vision Language Models (VLMs) for the first time in the task of edited image classification and edited region localization.
-Experimental results show that fine-tuned VLMs achieve higher average Object Precision across all datasets, significantly outperforming pretrained models.
-We further conduct ablation and transferability analyses to evaluate the detectors across various configurations and editing scenarios.
-To the best of our knowledge, this work is the first to reformulate localized image edit detection as a vision-language understanding task, establishing a new paradigm for the field.
+Fine-grained detection and localization of localized image edits is crucial for assessing content authenticity, especially as modern diffusion models and image editors can produce highly realistic manipulations.
+However, this problem faces three key challenges: (1) most AIGC detectors produce only a global real-or-fake label without indicating where edits occur; (2) traditional computer vision methods for edit localization typically rely on costly pixel-level annotations; and (3) there is no large-scale, modern benchmark specifically targeting edited-image detection.
+To address these gaps, we develop an automated data-generation pipeline and construct \dataset, a large-scale benchmark of AI-edited images spanning multiple source datasets, diverse editing models, and several common edit types.
+Building on \dataset, we are the first to systematically study vision language models (VLMs) for edited-image classification and edited-region localization.
+Our experiments show that pretrained VLMs, including GPT4o, perform poorly on this task, whereas fine-tuned models such as Qwen2.5-VL achieve high accuracy and substantially higher object precision across all settings.
+We further explore GRPO-based RLVR training, which yields modest metric gains while improving the interpretability of model outputs.
+Ablation and transfer analyses reveal how data balancing, training size, LoRA rank, and training domain affect performance, and highlight both the potential and the limitations of cross-editor and cross-dataset generalization.
 We anticipate that this work will establish a solid foundation to facilitate and inspire subsequent research endeavors in the domain of multimodal content authenticity.
-The code\footnote{The code's link: \url{https://github.com/Vincent-HKUSTGZ/FragFake}.} and dataset\footnote{The dataset's link: \url{https://huggingface.co/datasets/Vincent-HKUSTGZ/FragFake}.} are open-source.